Lam-Alexander/MaybeAnAdventureWebGL/README.md

  [Click here to Play](https://lam-alexander.github.io/MaybeAnAdventureWebGL/)

 ## Controls ##
-* Move the characters using Arrow keys
+* Move the characters using Arrow keys.
-* Press R to respawn
+* Press R to respawn.
-* Torches are checkpoints for Respawn
+* Torches are checkpoints for respawning, players need to touch the torch to activate.